Why Pig Butchering Scams Are Effective

 Why Smart People Fall for Pig Butchering Scams

 - Risk + trust miscalibration.
-Emotional closeness, daily contact, and apparent transparency (screenshots, voice notes, video calls) trick the brain into treating the scammer like a long‑known friend, so financial decisions feel safer than they objectively are.
+Emotional closeness, daily contact, and apparent transparency (screenshots, voice notes, video calls) trick the brain into treating the scammer like a long‑time friend, so financial decisions feel safer than they objectively are.

 - “Proof” that overrides intuition.
 Early credibility withdrawals, screenshots of profits, and references to other “clients” create a sense of evidence that drowns out lingering doubts.
 Victims often report ignoring their own red flags because the numbers seemed to back the story.